-12 years ago on this day, Kannada Film industry lost its one of important Jewel.
-Dr. Rajkumar, who had taken the Kannada industry to the next level.
+14 years ago on this day, the Kannada Film industry had lost its one important Jewel – Dr. Rajkumar, who had taken the Kannada industry to the next level.
 The one who strode the Kannada film world like a colossus casting a spell on millions of his fans for nearly five decades died due to a heart attack on April 12th, 2006.
-The 78-year-old veteran actor of nearly 200 films, a living legend for his fans who revered him as a demi-god.
-Hence, it was a doomsday in Karnataka, heartbreaking news to all Kannadigas brought sorrows to his grief-stricken fans.
+The 78-year-old veteran actor of nearly 200 films was a living legend for his fans who revered him as a demi-god.
+His demise was literally a doomsday in Karnataka.

-Here are five major incidents which shook Bengaluru on the day Dr. Rajkumar died.
+Here are five major incidents that shook Bengaluru on the day Dr. Rajkumar died.

 1. Heartbroken Fans